Packaging with Docker

 As an example, a ROS2 Humble / Ignition Fortress project’s Dockerfile could look like the following to work with artefacts:

-# Use the artefacts ROS2 galactic base image
+# Use the artefacts ROS2 humble base image

 FROM public.ecr.aws/artefacts/ros2:humble-fortress